yjlim-larr/Reinforcement_learning/Inverse_RL/Linear IRL/README.md

 **Algorithm** is that
 1) First find value estimates as described above for the policy π* which is given, and for the base policy π1 which is randomly chosen.
 (Compare π* and π1)
 2) The inductive step of the algorithm is as follows:
- They have some set of policies {π1, ..., πk}, and resulting reward function should satisfy
+ They have some set of policies {π1, ..., πk}, and resulting reward function should satisfy below equation by selecting α.
  <p align="center"> <img src="./img/second.png" alt="MLE" width="50%" height="50%"/> </p>

+3) Consider previous algorithm,

 # Reference
 * Algorithms for Inverse Reinforcement Learning: http://ai.stanford.edu/~ang/papers/icml00-irl.pdf